 The camp will help students (age 12-18) explore careers throughout the automotive industry, including, design, development, manufacture, sales, marketing, service, and aftermarket.
 The camp will be held at Northwood University.
 It will likely be limited to 25 participants, but final attendance will be determined based on registration.

 In short, the camp will take the attendees from automotive history through the marketing, sale and service of vehicles in the modern day environment.
 Plant and dealership tours will take place, depending on COVID safety measure requirements at the time of the camp.

 This is the really fun part for me.
 I get a chance to share a short automotive history with the students at the beginning of the camp.
 This is an important first step to understanding where this great industry came from, as well as where it is headed.
 Getting grounded in the past helps inspire the future.

 Along with that, Hagerty Insurance has agreed to support the historical foundation of the camp through their Driving Experience activity.
 The following description of this activity comes from Hagerty:

 Driving Experience is designed to teach young drivers, ages 15 to 25 how to operate a manual transmission – all while behind the wheel of exciting classic cars.
 Some of the classic cars that have been available to drive include a 1928 Packard Phaeton, 1930 Ford Model A, 1955 Porsche Continental, 1963 Corvette split-window coupe and many others!

 Imagine having the opportunity to experience the sights, sounds and smells of an older car in the same week as an electric vehicle.
 This is pretty good stuff to me, and really hope the kids like it as much.

-Please contact me either through the Vehicle Nanny Facebook Page (private message) or by email (email@example.com) if you have any questions, or have a student you would like to nominate for this offer.
+Please contact me either through the Vehicle Nanny Facebook Page (private message) or by email (email@example.com) if you have any questions, or have a student interested in future camps.